 For most women, reaching a state of full arousal can take 45 minutes.
 However, most couples only spend about 10 minutes of foreplay.
 It’s no wonder then that the female orgasm can be so elusive.
 Luckily the solution is relatively simple: more foreplay.

-If the average 10 minutes of foreplay isn’t enough, take 20.
-If 20 isn’t enough, take 30.
 The longer you and your partner spend on foreplay, the more aroused you will be and the easier it will be to climax.
 If your partner has an easier time getting aroused then the focus of the foreplay should be more on you.
-The goal is for both of you to fully aroused by the time you initiate sex so that you both enjoy yourselves as much as possible.
+The goal is for both of you to be fully aroused by the time you initiate sex so that you both enjoy yourselves as much as possible.

-So what do you think about our tips for speeding up the female orgasm?
 Are there any that you think we should add?
-Tweet us @Astroglide and tell us what you think.
+Tweet us @ASTROGLIDE and tell us what you think.

 Images are for illustrative purposes only.